nu-decree/viceroy-decree-website/exampleSite/content/english/pages/casualCTF.md

 - **Bring your Laptop**: Just bring your laptop.
 If you want load it with your preferred tools.
 Challeges will be available online.

-## Save the Date
+## Save the Date --> Thursday Nov.
+14th
-The Casual CTF  will take place at **WVH 366 this coming Monday Nov.
+The Casual CTF  will take place at **WVH 366 this coming Thursday Nov.
 14th from 6 to 8 pm**.

 ### Register for the competition by November 8th
 [Register](https://forms.gle/u3tTw93PhWTNPrhE8)